-An institutional conflict of interest (ICOI) arising in human subjects research when a financial interest of VHH may affect or appear to affect the design, conduct, reporting, review, or oversight of human subjects research.
-ICOI are of significant concern when VHH's interests create the potential for inappropriate influence over the research project, particularly to the integrity of the research and the safety and care of patients enrolled in the research.
+An institutional conflict of interest (ICOI) arising in human subjects research when a financial interest of VH may affect or appear to affect the design, conduct, reporting, review, or oversight of human subjects research.
+ICOI are of significant concern when VH's interests create the potential for inappropriate influence over the research project, particularly to the integrity of the research and the safety and care of patients enrolled in the research.
 All potential ICOI require disclosure, evaluation and either management or elimination under this Institutional Conflicts Policy.

-An ICOI is deemed to arise under this Policy whenever VHH either (a) receives or might reasonably be expect to receive royalty income from the sale of a product covered by an VHH intellectual property right being used in human subjects research or (b) holds equity interests acquired in VHH's technology licensing activities (or investments related to such activities) in the research sponsor.
+An ICOI is deemed to arise under this Policy whenever VH either (a) receives or might reasonably expect to receive royalty income from the sale of a product covered by a VH intellectual property right being used in human subjects research or (b) holds equity interests acquired in VH's technology licensing activities (or investments related to such activities) in the research sponsor or (c) receives a major gift (including gifts in kind) such that even when held in the general endowment for the benefit of the entire institution, that Major Gift might affect, or reasonably appear to affect, oversight of research conducted under the auspices of Vail Health or (d) when a senior administrator for Vail Health holds a significant financial interest related to the research.